Christmas is around the corner, I still remember an article which I read in 2009 December.

 Yesterday, I read an article "Christmas is for everyone" by Rusdi Mustapha in Malay Mail.
-It helps me to recall how I spent Chrismas with my children when they were young little kids.
+It helps me to recall how I spent Christmas with my children when they were young little kids.

-The comment tickle me but also make me ponder : Why must oneself be so narrow minded?
+The comment tickles me but also make me ponder : Why must one be so narrow minded?
 Why can't we respect each other?
 I have a WISH: Let's 2010 be a GOOD year for everyone. ( The over jealous action or implementation of an official will jeopardize the policy and wishes of Leaders)

 (Article from Malay Mail)